sequelize/website/versioned_docs/version-6.x.x/getting-started.md

 title: Getting Started
 ---

-In this tutorial you will learn to make a simple setup of Sequelize.
+In this tutorial, you will learn to make a simple setup of Sequelize.

 ## Installing